msgoat/iac-aws-networks-tf-module/README.md

-# Terraform module iac-networks-aws-module
+# iac-aws-reference_vpc-tf: Terraform module to set up an AWS reference VPC

 Creates a reference network on AWS with a VPC spanning all availability zones of the given AWS region.

 Each availability zone will host a stack of three subnets:
-* one public subnet for all internet-facing resources
+* one public subnet for all internet-facing resources (web layer)
-* one private subnet for application resources
+* one private subnet for application resources (application layer)
-* one private subnet for databases and messaging systems used by your applications
+* one private subnet for databases and messaging systems used by your applications (data layer)

-All outbound traffic from private resources running in the private subnets will be routed through NAT gateways (one NAT gateway per availability zone).
+All outbound traffic from private resources running in the private subnets will be routed either through NAT gateways (one NAT gateway per availability zone) or NAT instances (one NAT instance per availability zone).

-If you need a VPC with different characteristics, you can use a mix of the provided submodules to tailor the default implementation to your specific requirements:
-* submodule [vpc](modules/vpc/README.md) creates an empty VPC including an internet gateway
-* submodule [subnet_stacks](modules/subnet_stacks/README.md) creates a stack of subnets in each availability zone
-* submodule [nat_gateways](modules/nat_gateways/README.md) adds a NAT solution based on AWS NAT Gateways to your subnets
-* submodule [nat_instances](modules/nat_instances/README.md) offers a NAT solution based on AWS NAT Instances

-Concrete examples of common use-cases can be found in the test section of this Terraform module:
-* test [vpc_simple](test/vpc_simple/main.tf) demonstrates how to create a simple VPC with public subnets only requiring no NAT solution
-* test [vpc_with_nat_gateways](test/vpc_with_nat_gateways/main.tf) shows how to create a full-blown VPC with NAT gateways
-* test [vpc_with_nat_instances](test/vpc_with_nat_instances/main.tf) shows how to create a full-blown VPC with NAT instances
+Optionally you can have Bastion Servers in an Auto Scaling Group with a configurable number of instances.

 ## Input Variables